emushell/scala-rmi-dfs/README.md

 1. finish config
 2. consider all the rmi registry stuff take out as separate functionality
 3. would be nice the to use better approach node allocation for putting the blocks.
 As now, it is randomly.
-Could be also use wight how big is each node.
+Could also use how much each node weights.
-4. fix issue with namespace and docker
+4. fix issue with namespace and docker (dump destination)
 5. can think about some tree-like structure for namespace. (would be fancier)
 6. fix bugs and perhaps implement some new features...